Are you looking for information on HDB fire insurance?

 Home Protection Scheme (HPS)

 The Home Protection Scheme is designed to pay off part or all of your home loan if you pass away or suffer a total and permanent disability.
-Essentially, it’s a form of mortgage-reducing insurance.
+In short, it’s a form of mortgage-reducing insurance.

 Private Mortgage Insurance